Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural Networks: Methodology

-where $\alpha$ is learning rate, $L$ is the loss function while $\frac{\partial L}{\partial \mathbf{W}^{l}}$ and $\frac{\partial L}{\partial \mathbf{b}^{l}}$ represent the gradients of the loss with respect to weights and biases in the layer $l$ respectively.
-This process is repeated iteratively across multiple training epochs to optimise model performance.
-It is important to note that while forward propagation is always used in ANNs, backward propagation is only applied during training.

-Convolutional Neural Networks (CNNs) extend the standard ANN architecture by incorporating convolutional and pooling layers.
-In CNNs, the convolutional layer applies a filter to the input data to extract meaningful features by moving across the input with a fixed step size (stride) and creating feature maps.
-This is typically followed by pooling layers, commonly max-pooling, which reduce the dimensionality of the feature maps while preserving important information.
-Depending on the data type, one can use 1D, 2D, or 3D convolutional layers.
-CNNs are adept at learning spatial patterns and are particularly useful in identifying both local and hierarchical features.
+Both our classifiers were built using widely adopted deep learning architectures: Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs).
+CNNs \citep{lecun2015deep} are adept at learning spatial patterns and are particularly useful in identifying both local and hierarchical features.
 For example, in the case of 1D time-series data such as transient light curves, CNNs treat the temporal axis as a spatial dimension, allowing the network to recognise features like sudden spikes or spectral hardness variations.
 Each subsequent layer in the CNN hierarchy learns increasingly abstract representations, making CNNs highly effective in extracting complex patterns while filtering out noise.
-CNNs employ both forward and backward propagation during training.

-Recurrent Neural Networks (RNNs), introduced in 1985 \citep{Hinton2012ImprovingNN}, are specifically designed for sequential and time-series data.
+RNNs (\citealt{info15090517}) are specifically designed for sequential and time-series data.
 Unlike standard ANNs, where each input is processed independently, RNNs are capable of retaining context from previous inputs, making them well-suited for modeling sequences where current outputs depend on prior states.
 This is achieved by introducing a hidden state that carries information forward through the sequence.
-The output at each time step ($\mathbf{z}{t}$) is given by